Cybersecurity BS

 Indirect measures of Program Learning Outcomes are tracked each year from the exit survey data collected from each graduating student.
 Trends are evaluated each year.

 Direct measures of Program Learning Outcomes are based on assignments that measure class outcomes that map to program outcomes.
-For example, peer evaluation data from capstone (IT&C 477) is used to evaluate Outcome 5 focused on teamwork.
+For example, peer evaluation data from capstone classes is used to evaluate Outcome 5 focused on teamwork.
 The list of Program Learning Outcomes indicates which classes map to which outcome.
 The faculty focus on evaluating only 2 program learning outcomes per academic year, according to the schedule below:

 2018-19: All learning outcomes assessed (since program was new that year)